rezehnde/doorman/README.md

 # doorman
-A plugin to register the user login and logout into your wordpress
+A plugin to register the user login and logout into your WordPress